P7h/Scala-for-the-Impatient__Solutions/README.md

 All the Jupyter notebooks of this repo can be browsed online either here with GitHub or with nbviewer app of jupyter.org. [https://nbviewer.jupyter.org/github/P7h/Scala-for-the-Impatient__Solutions](https://nbviewer.jupyter.org/github/P7h/Scala-for-the-Impatient__Solutions)

-Notebooks render beautifully on _nbviewer_ and shows the output cells as well as options for downloading the corresponding notebook, etc.
+Notebooks render beautifully on _nbviewer_ and show the output cells as well as options for downloading the corresponding notebook, etc. This is far better than GitHub's rendering of the notebooks.

 ## Problems?
 Questions?
 Contributions? [![Contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](http://p7h.org/contact/)